redhat-et/ai-observability/rhelai/ai-workloads/llama-stack/README.md

 llama-stack-client --endpoint http://3.228.254.110:5001 inference chat-completion --message "hello, what model are you?"
 ```

-Now you can utilize the Llama-stack server to cook up AI applications.
+Now you can utilize the Llama-stack server to build and run AI applications.